sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 *SparkFun RTK u-blox Firmware Update Tool*

 The [SparkFun RTK u-blox Firmware Update Tool](https://github.com/sparkfun/SparkFun_RTK_Firmware/tree/main/u-blox_Update_GUI) is a simple Windows GUI and python script that runs the ubxfwupdate.exe tool.
 This allows users to directly update module firmware without the need for u-center.
 Addtionally, this tool queries the module to verify that the firmware type matches the module.
 Because the RTK Facet L-Band contains two u-blox modules that both appear as identical serial ports, it can be difficult and perilous to know which port to load firmware.
-This tool prevents ZED-F9P firmware from being accidentally loaded onto a NEO-D9S receiver.
+This tool prevents ZED-F9P firmware from being accidentally loaded onto a NEO-D9S receiver and vice versa.

-The code will only run on Windows as it relies upon u-blox's ubxfwupdate.exe.
+The SparkFun RTK u-blox Firmware Update Tool will only run on Windows as it relies upon u-blox's ubxfwupdate.exe.
 The full, integrated executable for Windows is available [here](https://github.com/sparkfun/SparkFun_RTK_Firmware/raw/main/u-blox_Update_GUI/Windows_exe/RTK_u-blox_Update_GUI.exe).

-* Attach the RTK device's CONFIG UBLOX port to your computer using a USB cable
+* Attach the RTK device's USB port to your computer using a USB cable
 * Turn the RTK device on
 * Open Device Manager to confirm which COM port the device is operating on